matuteiglesias/journal/content/Dev/2025-09-04_Explored_Stable_Diffusion_Model_Resource_Options.md

 - Compiled a list of commercial options for creating and downloading custom Stable Diffusion checkpoints, considering aspects like VRAM, epochs, and file formats.

 ### Achievements
-- Identified multiple platforms and services (e.g., Dreamlook.ai, 88Stacks, Runway ML) that offer custom Stable Diffusion training and checkpoint downloads.
+- Identified multiple platforms and services (e.g., Dreamlook.[[ai]], 88Stacks, Runway ML) that offer custom Stable Diffusion training and checkpoint downloads.
 - Gained insights into the technical and commercial aspects of using these services, including VRAM requirements and file format considerations.

 ### Pending Tasks